Guilliam Forchondt the Elder: Life

-Young Guillam grew up in this artistic milieu and became a member of the guild in 1632 as a "winemaster", which meant his father was still a member at the time.
-Like his father he was also skilled as a maker of cabinets.
-When his father died in 1633 Guillam took over the business.
+Young Guilliam grew up in this artistic milieu and became a member of the guild in 1632 as a "winemaster", which meant his father was still a member at the time.
+Like his father, he was skilled as a maker of cabinets.
+When his father died in 1633, Guillam took over the business.
 He married Maria Lemmens on 3 August 1636.
-The couple had 8 children among whom are known:
+The couple had eight children, among whom are known: